McGill Composting Technologies

 Composting technologies for the real world

 We move ~500,000 tons a year through our own composting facilities using the same technology and practices that come with your license.
 Everything included in your package has been installed, tested, tweaked and streamlined under real world operating conditions on all types of material.
-From floor systems to procedures for loading bays, McGill’s 25 years of profitable composting experience is an integral part of every licensing package.
+From floor systems to procedures for loading bays, McGill’s 25-plus years of profitable composting experience are an integral part of every licensing package.

 Can we build one for you?